sumanaga/edge-ai-suites/manufacturing-ai-suite/industrial-edge-insights-vision/apps/worker-safety-gear-detection/docs/user-guide/overview-architecture.md

 # Overview and Architecture

 This Sample Application enables real-time safety gear monitoring of workers by running inference workflows across multiple AI models.
 It connects multiple video streams from different construction sites cameras to AI-powered pipelines, all operating efficiently on a single industrial PC.
-This solution enhances logistics efficiency and inventory management by detecting defects before they impact operations.
+This solution improves construction site safety and compliance by detecting safety gear related risks before they can impact operations.

 ## Architecture Overview